 All students must note the general information concerning examinations as well as the current program-specific Academic and Examination Regulations (FPSO).

-The prerequisite for the TUM Master's program "Mathematics" is an accredited university degree in Mathematics, Physics, or a comparable course of study.
-If you are interested in the Master's program you should refer to the "Basics of the Bachelor's degree course in Mathematics at the TUM" (see check list) to verify the required competencies in detail.
-You need to have acquired at least 29 ECTS credits from among the lectures listed in Table A3.1.
-If these conditions have been missed by only a narrow margin, you´ll have points deducted during the application process.
-If the commission thinks that there is too much missing content, your application will be rejected.
+Prerequisites for the TUM Master's program "Mathematics" is an accredited university degree in Mathematics, Physics, or a comparable degree program and the proof of appropriate competencies, as specified in the check list to the right.
+If you fail to meet these conditions only by a narrow margin, points will be deducted during the application process.
+If the commission thinks that there is too much content missing, your application will be rejected.

 In case the language of instruction during your undergraduate study was neither German nor English, you will need a language certificate (see Check List) in one of these languages before the end of the application period.